kaswani29/Self_Driving_Car_Model/README.md

 ####1.
 Model Inspiration

 This model is based on the architecture of [Nvidia's end to end deep learning architecture](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)
-The model consists of 5 convolution neural network layers with 3x3 and 5x5 filter sizes and depths between 24 and 64
+The model consists of 5 convolution neural network layers with 3x3 and 5x5 filter sizes and depths between 24 and 64 followed by 3 fully connected layers.
+It has dropouts after first convolutional layer, first fully connected layer and second fully connected layer to reduce overfitting.

 The model includes RELU layers to introduce nonlinearity and the data is normalized and cropped in the model using Keras lambda and cropping2d layer.
+Cropping and normalizing in the model itself increased the speed as it was done on gpu which was much faster.

 ####2.
 Attempts to reduce overfitting in the model